The Cape West Coast

 Tranquil, laid back and practically undiscovered, the Cape West Coast runs from Cape Town up to the Northern Cape border at Touws River.

-Flanked by a ruggedly beautiful coastline and magnificent mountain ranges, this section of the cape coast unleashes riots of colour in spring and attracts watersport and hiking enthusiasts from all corners of the country.
+Flanked by a ruggedly beautiful coastline and magnificent mountain ranges, this section of the cape coast unleashes riots of color in spring and attracts watersport and hiking enthusiasts from all corners of the country.
 The small fishing villages that pepper its shore are both quaint and delightful, serving up delicious sea fare from the icy Atlantic Ocean.
 Whether you elect to take in the West Coast on a day trip or an extended road trip, your immediate access to that expansive freedom is little more than an hour away.

 Route 27 The West Coast Road